FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 }
 ```

 This application was originally written to run on Windows.
-However, dotnetcore is cross platform.
-Let's run it on the mac, using the following commands.
+However, .NET Core is cross platform.
+If you're on a mac and have the runtime, use the following commands to get it started (instead of the publis and start commands in the README).

 First, publish the binary: `dotnet publish -r osx.10.14-x64`.
 Then start up the application: `bin/Debug/netcoreapp3.1/osx.10.14-x64/publish/SampleApp`.

+If you have a different version of the .NET Core macOS runtime, the commands might be a bit different.

 ## Login with Active Directory

 Now, visit `http://localhost:5000` with an incognito window.
 You'll see this:

-pic TBD
+{% include _image.liquid src="/assets/img/blogs/active-directory-connector/webapp-initial-page.png" alt="The initial app webpage." class="img-fluid" figure=false %}

-To log in, click 'Secure' and you'll be taken to the FusionAuth login pages.
+To log in, click "Secure" and you'll be taken to the FusionAuth login page.
+These can of course be [themed](/docs/v1/tech/themes/), but for now the default look and feel will have to do.

-pic TBD
+{% include _image.liquid src="/assets/img/blogs/active-directory-connector/webapp-login-page.png" alt="The log in pages for the web application." class="img-fluid" figure=false %}

-Sign in with the Active Directory user you added and you'll be redirected back to a profile page.
+Sign in with the Active Directory user you added (I'll use John's login) and you'll be redirected back to a profile page.

-Pic TBD
+{% include _image.liquid src="/assets/img/blogs/active-directory-connector/webapp-secured-page.png" alt="The web application profile page." class="img-fluid" figure=false %}

+You can also create additional users, both in FusionAuth and in Active Directory.
+All users in Active Directory will be automatically registered to this application.
+If you don't add the FusionAuth users to the application, they'll be sent to `Account/AccessDenied`, a page yet to be written.
+That'll be left as an exercise for the reader.

 ## Conclusion

-If you already have your user data in Active Directory, there's no need to migrate.
-You can use FusionAuth and Connectors to federate with Active Directory and other LDAP servers.
+If you already have your user data in Active Directory, use it!
+There's no need to migrate.
+FusionAuth and Connectors can federate with Active Directory and other LDAP servers.

-This allows you to use the features and APIs of FusionAuth to build your applications and at the same time keep your users in an existing directory that you know how to operate or that other systems may depend upon.
+Using Connectors gives you the features and APIs of FusionAuth to build your applications.
+At the same time you can keep your users in an existing directory that you know how to operate or that other systems may depend upon.